devanfer02/devanfer02/README.md

 - 🌱 I’m currently learning backend, such as laravel, node js and competitive programming too.
 Right now, i'm also learning [algorithm and data structure](https://github.com/devanfer02/Algorithm-Data-Structure).

-- 👯 I’m looking to collaborate on with frontend developers so i can make use of my trash api
+- 👯 I’m looking to collaborate with frontend developers so i can make use of my trash shitty api

 <h3 align="left">Connect with me:</h3>
 <p align="left">